Morriar/nit/src/doc/doc_experiments/exp_align/out.spans/popcorn.out.md

    2. if a middleware send a response then let the `post-middlewares` loop continue with the next middleware

+> span: popcorn::Router::use_before
+> span: popcorn::Router::use
+> span: popcorn::Router::use_after

 ## Middlewares

 ### Overview